yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|       9oz|      81oz|          |
 |Borrower   |          |      81oz|          |      81oz|

-In the practical model of bank accounting (i.e. how it typically happens), Bank does not hand over the money.
+In the typical practice of bank accounting, Bank does not hand over the money.
 Instead it creates offsetting accounts for its loan asset ("credit") and liability ("debt").
 The savings relation is expanded to include these new accounts: `[savings = money + (asset - liability) + (credit - debt)]`.
 At the time of loan issuance, the accounts are as follows:

 |           |savings   |money     |asset     |liability |credit    |debt      |
 |-----------|----------|----------|----------|----------|----------|----------|